Christian Cepeda: Club

 Primera B Nacional side Guillermo Brown became Cepeda's fifth career club in 2018.
 He scored goals against Atlético de Rafaela and Villa Dálmine in his opening eleven fixtures for them.

+For the 2024 season, he joined Deportes Recoleta from Unión San Felipe in the Primera B de Chile.

 International

 Whilst with Arsenal de Sarandí, Cepeda received a call-up to the Argentina U20s.